The Financial Technology Law Review: Spain

 ii Cross-border issues

 Accordingly, EU-regulated financial services providers benefit from the passporting procedure, which enables them to provide services in Spain on a freedom-to-provide-services basis or by establishing a branch.
-It is a simple notification procedure set out under the main EU financial directives (such as CRD IV, MiFID II, UCITS, AIFMD or PSD2), which involves the home Member State notifying the host Member State that the relevant entity intends to provide services in its territory.
+It is a simple notification procedure set out under the main EU financial directives (such as CRD IV, MiFID II, UCITS, AIFMD or PSD2, and now ECSP), which involves the home Member State notifying the host Member State that the relevant entity intends to provide services in its territory.
 A fintech authorised as an EU financial service provider under those directives would also have access to the passporting procedure.

 Digital identity and onboarding

 Digital identity certificates can be issued by any state or private entity that complies with the regime established in the Electronic Signature Laws.
-However, the most widely recognised certificates are issued by public institutions (the Spanish National Mint and the Tax Authority).
+However, the most widely recognised certificates are issued by public institutions (the Spanish National Mint and the Tax Agency).
 Electronic identity is accessible to all national and non-national persons.

 The Electronic Signature Laws set out the different categories of electronic signatures depending mainly on their security features as well as the probative effects corresponding to each category, as well as regulating the characteristics and effects of each of them in Spain.
 In particular, there are three categories: simple electronic signature, advanced electronic signature and qualified electronic signature, in order of the simplest (with fewer security features) to the most complex, based on a recognised certificate and created by a trustworthy signature creation device, which will entail the use of the highest security features.